 Just to be clear, the event is not a charity ride (the registration fee pays the costs of organising and delivering the event), but from the very start, we were committed to working with charities who are active in the local area and who serve the communities who support the event.
 Each year we protect places for charity partners, donate a few places to a different charity and welcome any rider who wishes to use the event for fundraising.
 There are no rules on fundraising, but we try to maintain a formula that ensures the charity impact is a key part of the event.

-RtN is an inclusive event that seeks to work for everyone who enjoys riding a bike – you don’t need to ride a road bike (the majority do), you only need to be confident that you can ride 80-90 miles inside 8-9 hours in the saddle …and then get up and do it all again the next day!!
-The event begins at 8am (for the first riders – who feel they need maximum time) and we aim to have you finished by 6pm.
+RtN is an inclusive event that seeks to work for everyone who enjoys riding a bike – you don’t need to ride a road bike (the majority do), you only need to be confident that you can ride 100-180kms over the course of a (sunny) summer day in scenic Scotland.
+The event begins at 7am (for the first riders – who feel they need maximum time) and we aim to have you finished by 7pm.
 How you get there is up to you, but you won’t be short of support along the way.
-In 2016, we reached 30% female participants for the first time .

 Our event owes a huge thank you to sponsors, many volunteers and to the local communities along the route for their patience and understanding for a couple of hours when riders pass through.
 Ride the North is both a celebration of cycling and our local area.
 Thank you to all those who have supported us along the way.